 Binge-watching has become extremely popular with the rise of digital streaming.
 But what is binge-watching exactly?

 Binge-watching is when you’re able to watch multiple episodes at your own time without any annoying commercials.
 Binge-watching is not something new, it has been around already with people buying DVDs of their favorite shows.

-Now, it’s true there are many TV Shows to choose from and surprisingly this time I’m going away from the traditional recommendations like the Star Trek series.
-Not that they’re not good, of course they are, it’s just that I think most people have watched them at some point.
-Instead I will recommend some equally good shows to watch.
+Now, it’s true there are many TV Shows to choose from, and surprisingly this time I’m going away from the traditional recommendations like the Star Trek series and the X-Files.
+Not that they’re not good, of course, they are, it’s just that I think most people have watched them at some point.
+Instead, I will recommend some equally good shows to watch.
 Here they are:

 Fringe follows Olivia Dunham (Anna Torv), Peter Bishop (Joshua Jackson), and Walter Bishop (John Noble) who are members of the fictional Fringe Division of the Federal Bureau of Investigation, based in Boston (US), under the supervision of Homeland Security.